bibanon/android-development-codex/General/Mobile-Linux.md

 ### Cordia

 Cordia is a project to restore Hildon to it's former glory.
+It currently runs on Mer Core only.

 ### Bodhi Linux Mobile